 PLEASE NOTE: The articles on the altar or chancel area are not to be removed for any type of decorating.
 The flags will remain in place.
 Unity candles are to be provided by the couple.
 Most florists and card shops carry the candles and candle holders.
 Any additional rental candelabras must receive approval by the church one month prior to the wedding.

 Due to the increased risk of liability injury, our insurance carrier has required us to no longer allow the use of aisle runners, rice, birdseed, or confetti in or around the church building.

 ALCOHOLIC BEVERAGES ARE NOT ALLOWED ON OR IN THE

 CHURCH AREA DURING ALL TIMES (including rehearsals).

 For use of our Sanctuary, which seats 300+, a donation is requested (contact office for dollar amount), which includes exclusive use of the sanctuary for rehearsal and wedding service (one hour prior to the service and one hour after the scheduled service time).
 Please be prompt to scheduled rehearsal appointment time.
 This fee also includes minister’s services (pre-marital counseling and leadership of the rehearsal and service), dressing rooms, heating, organist’s and sexton’s fees.

 Weddings off campus

-The ministers often perform wedding services away from the Church, and are willing to work with you if you desire such an arrangement.
+The minister often performs wedding services away from the Church, and is willing to work with you if you desire such an arrangement.
 An honorarium is requested.
 The amount is at the discretion of the minister based on duration and location.

 - Alcoholic beverages, rice, confetti, and birdseed are NOT permitted on the Church grounds/property.